louyecats/louyecats/README.md

 </br>

 ## 💻 I'm currenlty working on:
-- A solo full-stack project in React for Pet Records
-- A team collab full-stack project in React for Plant Maintenance
+- A team collab full-stack project in React where teachers can create supply lists for students

 ## 🌱 I'm currently learning:
 - React Native